LGBTQ rights in Victoria

 The Australian state of Victoria is regarded as one of the country's most progressive jurisdictions with respect to the rights of lesbian, gay, bisexual, and transgender (LGBTQ) people.
 Victoria is the only state in Australia that has implemented a LGBTIQA+ Commissioner.
+In November 2025, Victoria became the first jurisdiction within Australia to allow a change of sex on a birth certificate for an individual without any fee or cost.

 Laws regarding homosexuality

 Buggery was a crime in Victoria from 1958 until December 1980, when the Hamer Liberal government repealed the state's sodomy laws, with the death penalty being on the books for sodomy in Victoria until 1949.

 The law passed 72–7, and went into effect in March 1981.
 The age of consent for both heterosexual and homosexual acts was set at 18, with some exceptions.
 However, a loosely worded "soliciting for immoral purposes" clause, inserted by dissident Liberals, saw police continue to harass homosexual men until the late 1980s.

 Homosexual activism in Australia, mainly for gay men, was founded in Victoria.
 This is particularly prominent in Melbourne.
 The Melbourne-based Daughters of Bilitis (Australia), inspired by the American Daughters of Bilitis group, was Australia's first openly homosexual political organisation, although it was short-lived.
 It was followed by the gay rights organisation Society Five, which formed in 1971.
 Additional rights organisations followed, including the Homosexual Law Reform Coalition in 1975 and the Gay Teachers Group in the late 1970s, both of which were also based in Melbourne.

 The Victorian LGBT community monitored events in South Australia surrounding the decriminalisation of homosexuality which took place between 1972 and 1975.
 In 1976, The Age reported that police had used entrapment to make mass arrests at Victoria's Black Rock Beach which angered the LGBT community and gave the issue wide public attention across Australia.
 Amidst the storm of protest and debate, widespread support for the decriminalisation of male homosexual acts surfaced within the political mainstream.

 The general age of consent for sexual acts was lowered from 18 to 16 in 1991 by the Crimes (Sexual Offences) Act 1991.

 Implemented by royal assent on and since 1 March 2022 (now an Act) – any remaining draconian legislation banning sex between consenting adults in private within Victoria were finally removed and repealed.
 In May 2022, the recently implemented legislation went into effect.